-Welcome to the emotional and mental healing guide page.
-Here you will find information about emotional wellness and links to all the on-site topics related to healing emotions and mental well-being.
-You will find the link section divided into two parts.
-The first part takes you to general information that can be applied to your overall or specific concerns.
-The second part takes you to specific about anger, feeling depressed, and feeling anxious.
+Welcome to the emotional and mental healing guide.
+Here you will find information about emotional wellness and links to all the on-site topics related to healing emotions and creating mental well-being.

-Whether you want to shift to more positive emotional states or to healthier, more expansive thinking patterns, you will be addressing both your emotions and your thoughts.
+Whether you want to shift to more positive emotional states or create healthier, more expansive thinking patterns, you have to address both emotions and thoughts to make that happen.

 Making mental wellness techniques a part of your daily life will go a long way to keeping you healthy and happy.
 They offer a healthy dose of prevention and relief in mind, body and spirit.

-Important Note: The information in this guide pertains to thoughts and feelings, not mental health conditions.
+Reminder: The information in this guide pertains to thoughts and feelings, not diagnosed mental health conditions.
 If you have a diagnosed mental condition (or believe you might), do not experiment with these techniques or remedies without your doctor's approval.
 They may be contra-indicated for your condition or your medications at this time.

 Healing emotions and mental healing become especially important when negative emotions become predominant and interfere with your quality of life, or cause you to react in unhealthy ways.
 That is your signal that you are out of balance something inside you needs to be healed.